GregorySenay/loadmove/README.md

 # load and move bash command

-This tool helps to eays navigate in a multi terminal environment.
+This tool helps to navigate in a multi terminal environment with easy commands.
-It can save many directy paths with alias and move to it in a short command
+It can save many directy paths with alias and is able to move on it iwithn a short command

 ## How to use

-load move - (C) 2013-2016 Gregory Senay.
+loadmove - (C) 2013-2016 Gregory Senay.
 Released under the GNU GPL.

 ##load the script